Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: VAT for Attention Mechanisms

-Note that the difference of the attention score to itself is 0, i.e., $d_{t,t} = 0$.
-By normalizing the norm of the vector, we define a normalized word attentional difference vector of the attention for the $t$-th word:
+Note that the difference in the attention score to itself is 0; that is, $d_{t,t} = 0$.
+By normalizing the norm of the vector, we define a normalized word attentional difference vector of the attention for the $t$-th word, as follows: